Thraced/OPGlobe/README.md

 ## 🤝 Credits

-- Texture by the creator from the linked Reddit post
+- Texture by the creator https://www.deviantart.com/xads181
 - One Piece by Eiichiro Oda
-- 3D implementation by _your name_
+- 3D implementation by Thraced